Last Updated on November 1, 2022 by Obaro Alidou K.

-I could spend hours trying to use technical terms to define what an eCommerce is.
+I could spend hours trying to use technical terms to define what an ecommerce store is.
 But let’s take it simple in plain English…

-Whether you call it an online store, online shop, or eCommerce website, it all refers to the same thing: A virtual shop that is live on the internet.
+Whether you call it an online store, online shop, ecommerce shop, or ecommerce website, it all refers to the same thing: A virtual shop that lives on the internet.

 So at the end of the day, an online store is a virtual representation of a shop.

-This is a good question, right?
-If people can just go to a physical shop and buy items, then why put in the effort of launching a virtual store online?
-Better, what are the benefits of running an eCommerce?
+This is a good question right?
+If people can just go to a physical shop and buy items, then why put in the effort to launch a virtual store online?
+Even better, what are the benefits of running an ecommerce business?

 First, the statistics tell a wonderful story.
-E-commerce sales will cover about 18% of retail sales worldwide by 2021.
-That is good news because it represents more than $3.5 trillion dollars.
+Ecommerce sales cover about 20% of retail sales worldwide in 2021.
+That is good news because it represents hundreds of millions in sales.

-Secondly, nearly 50% of businesses in America don’t still have an online presence despite the online sales boom.
-This means the completion is quite minor considering the fact that more and more buyers are becoming online shoppers.
+Secondly, nearly 50% of businesses in America don’t still have an online presence and the number is even higher for other countries in Europe, Asia, Africa, and Australia despite the online sales boom.
+This means the competition is quite minor considering the fact that more and more buyers are becoming online shoppers.

-Furthermore, as the online shop is virtual and hosted on the internet, it is reachable worldwide.
-Everybody from every location in the world can access it and buy items.
-Plus, you don’t need to be physically present before selling.
-You just set up the store, put in the products and start making money on auto-pilot.
+Moreover, as the online shop is virtual and hosted on the internet, it is reachable worldwide.
+Everybody from every location in the world can access it and buy your products.
+Plus you don’t need to be physically present before selling.
+You just setup the store, put in the products, promote the store, and start making money on auto-pilot.

 So an online store helps you expand worldwide without the need to travel and make more money even when you are on vacation, or when you sleep.

-All these facts mean now is the excellent time to make your mind and enter the eCommerce business’ world with a beautiful, dynamic, and professionally built online store which I will walk you through the entire process step by step.
+All these facts mean, now is an excellent time to break the barriers and start your ecommerce business with a beautiful, dynamic, and professionally built online store which I will walk you through the entire process step by step.

-And you might be thinking it is difficult or requires some tech skills to get started.
+Also, you might be thinking it is difficult or requires some tech skills to get started.
 But you know what?
-Anyone with a computer and an Internet connection can get an online store up and running within minutes without typing a single line of code.
+Anyone with computer and Internet access can get an online store up and running within minutes without typing a single line of code.

-- A domain name (this will be the name of your online store i.e amazon.com)
+- Domain Name: This will be the name of your online store i.e amazon.com.

-- A web hosting made for eCommerce (this is where your shop files, products, and images are stored to be available to buyers on the internet)
+- Ecommerce platform: this is where your shop files, products, and images are stored to be available to buyers on the internet.